RonMon1994/EEG-Preprocessing-Toolkit/README.md

 ## Acknowledgements
+This EEG preprocessing and analysis pipeline was meticulously developed by Ron Montaoriano, whose dedication and expertise have been essential to the project's success.
 Special thanks to Dr. Zoya Katzir, a PhD researcher, for her significant contributions to the development and testing of these scripts.
-Her expertise in EEG analysis has been invaluable to this project.
-This work was also supported by Ichilov Hospital, which provided both data and research collaboration.
+Her expertise in EEG analysis has been invaluable in refining the functionalities and ensuring the robustness of the pipeline.
+This work was also supported by Ichilov Hospital, which provided both essential data and opportunities for research collaboration.

+In the coming months, we are excited to announce that a research paper detailing the methodologies and findings associated with this pipeline will be published, showcasing the practical applications and scientific insights derived from this project.
+This publication will further elucidate the significant contributions of this collaborative effort to the field of neuroscientific research.